Table of Contents

 • For those who want their money to earn still more money, a high-yield savings account can offer still more earning potential.
 At the time of publication, some online-only banks were offering rates in the range of 4.5%.

 • A CD (or certificate of deposit) can be another way to earn a higher return on money you keep in a bank.
 However, these don’t offer the accessibility of a checking account.
-You agree to keep your funds on deposit in return for the bank guaranteeing a certain interest rate.
+You agree to keep your funds on deposit in return for the bank guaranteeing a certain interest rate and are usually penalized if you withdraw funds before the end of your time.

 • For those who want spending power without a checking account, prepaid debit cards can deliver.
 You load funds onto them and can then spend or pay bills with them.
 They are typically backed by a major network, like Visa or Mastercard.